 I have had a charmed life.
 Born to fantastic parents in Bemis, Tennessee a cotton mill town where the bosses and owners truly cared for the workers and families.
 Had four older nurturing sisters, four older athletic brothers and four younger brothers all 12 smart and hard working.
 Have four wonderful, smart, liberal sons; the three oldest of which are graduates of Princeton.
 Had great jobs before, during and after my Navy career.
 I intend to apply what I have learned to have a peaceful, prosperous, just, sustainable world primarily by accelerating the implementation of the UN Sustainable Development Goals (SDGs).

-Ron received his bachelors degree with honors from the Naval Academy, graduated from the Industrial College of the Armed Forces (ICAF), and earned a Masters Degree in Business Management from Central Michigan University.
-His record at the Naval Academy states that he had the ability to stand first in his class.
-He stood first in his Submarine, Nuclear Propulsion and Engineering Duty Officer Schools.
+I received a BS with honors from the Naval Academy, graduated from the Industrial College of the Armed Forces (ICAF), and earned a Masters Degree in Business Management from Central Michigan University.
+My record at the Naval Academy states that I had the ability to stand first in my class.
+I stood first in my Submarine, Nuclear Propulsion and Engineering Duty Officer Schools.

-Ron had an outstanding career in the Navy, including as an Admiral Rickover nuclear submariner and successfully led massive, critical, very important Navy programs and projects.
-In his second career after the Navy he founded and ran a very successful non-profit fire safety and survivability company, Defense Fire Protection Association, described at www.dfpa.org which was instrumental in markedly cutting fire losses and their costs by about 90%.
+In my second career after the Navy, I founded and ran a very successful non-profit fire safety and survivability company, Defense Fire Protection Association, described at www.dfpa.org which was instrumental in markedly cutting fire losses on Navy Ships and their costs by about 90%.